walterhiggins/WMPJS/book-outline.md

     js helloWorld()

 This command fails with an error `ReferenceError: helloWorld is not defined`.
 That's odd - no?
 The function obviously exists and works because it successfully executed when the server started up.
-How can it now clim the function isn't there?
+How can it now claim the function isn't there?
 That's because functions which are loaded from the plugins/scriptcraft/plugins directory aren't automatically made available for use by others.
 The helloWorld.js file loads and all code in the file is evaluated and executed at startup.
 However, once it's loaded and executed, the code is basically invisible to others and can't be run again.
 You can make your code visible to others using a special variable called 'exports'.
 The 'exports' variable (as its name implies) "exports" code for use by others.
 It's how we provide code for use outside of the plugin itself.
 Let's revisit the helloWorld.js file one more time...

 @@listing helloWorld_v3.js Making helloWorld() public